Join The Swope's Lunch and Learn Wednesday, October 30th, 12:00 - 1:00 with Artist Betsy Damon

 Art Spaces to Honor Paul Dresser

 Art Spaces will honor Paul Dresser, Terre Haute native and author of Indiana’s state song, with a sculpture near his home in Fairbanks Park.
-Art Spaces anticipates that this sculpture honoring am important cultural treasure will become a destination site.
+The installation and dedication are planned for June 2014.
+Art Spaces anticipates that this sculpture honoring this world renowned cultural treasure will become a destination site, attracting visitors as well as residents and students.
 Learn more about this project.

 Articles Related to Paul Dresser: